-3. Occupancy Rate
+Occupancy Rate (OR)

 Your occupancy rate is the most basic metric which you can run and it can be applied to any specific period of time you want to analyse; daily, weekly, monthly, or yearly.

 What is your occupancy rate on any given night?
 To know this, you must know how many total rooms you have, how many rooms are empty, and how many rooms are booked.

 When you make a habit of doing this type of data tracking over time, you can see how well you are performing over the course of the season, track month-on-month performance, and see how your hotel marketing and advertising campaigns are affecting your occupancy levels.

-4. Average Length Of Stay (LOS)
+Average Length Of Stay (LOS) Exemple

 For example, if you had one week of one night stays, rather than one guest over the period of a week, your labour costs increase exponentially, even though the total number of room nights are the same.
 Turning over the room in between guests equals additional labour costs.